 Yorkshire was made for mountain biking.
 All its natural hallmarks are the mountain biker’s dream – we’re talking rough terrain, big hills and oodles of off-road routes.
-God’s own country couldn’t be more perfect whether you’re looking for short, easygoing routes to start on or all the thrills and spills of the most challenging trails in the region.
+God’s Own County couldn’t be more perfect whether you’re looking for short, easygoing tracks to start on or all the thrills and spills of the most challenging trails in the region.
 So next time you’re getting the bikes out, these are the must-try rides you need to tick off.

 Scar House Reservoir

-Scar House Reservoir is one of the most popular places to go mountain biking in the Yorkshire Dales.
-It’s a testing off-road cycle route that starts in nearby Horsehouse.
-You can take on a series of good countryside tracks that lead both up and down steep hills as you weave between the villages.
-The terrain is tricky with sharp turns and stony tracks, particularly as you make your way along Scar House to Angram Reservoir and through the long stretches of woodland by Lul Beck.
+Scar House Reservoir is one of the most popular places to go mountain biking in the Yorkshire Dales and you’ll quickly find out why once you take the bikes there.
+It’s a pretty testing off-road cycle route that starts in nearby Horsehouse.
+You can test your wits on a series of good countryside tracks that lead both up and down a procession of steep hills as you weave between the local villages.
+The terrain is often tricky with sharp turns and stony tracks to master, particularly as you make your way along Scar House to Angram Reservoir and through the long stretches of woodland by Lul Beck.

 Check out the Scar House Reservoir trails.